mindspore-ai/docs/docs/mindspore/source_en/note/api_mapping/pytorch_diff/clamp.md

 PyTorch: Clamps all elements in `input` into the range `[min, max]`.
 Change the value smaller than `min` to `min` and the value larger than `max` to `max`.

 MindSpore: MindSpore API implements the same functionality as PyTorch except for the `input` parameter name.
-The dtype of the output is the same as the input `x`.

 | Categories | Subcategories | PyTorch | MindSpore | Differences       |
 | --- |---------------|---------| --- |-------------------------------------------------------------------|